Legacy of Success

 You may seek help with all stages of the writing process, but you must be the sole author of all work you submit in this course.
 Submitting material as your own work that has been generated on a website, in a publication, by an artificial intelligence algorithm, by another person, or by breaking the rules of an assignment constitutes academic dishonesty.
 It is a student code of conduct violation that can lead to a disciplinary procedure.
 It should go without saying that learning the course material depends on completing and submitting your own work.

 Off-campus paper writing services, problem-checkers and services, websites, and AIs can produce incorrect or misleading results.
 Indeed, consulting outside sources is likely to derail your thought process, as is the use of AI tools such as ChatGPT.
-Instead, I urge you to enlist your friends and family to help you proofread your papers—and to read your own prose out loud.

 HOW WE WILL HANDLE PROVOCATIVE AND OFFENSIVE MATERIAL